Iran protests: Social media videos show flames at home of late leader Khomeini | Law-Order

 Iran protests: Social media videos show flames at home of late leader Khomeini

-Reuters could not independently verify the authenticity of those videos.
-On Friday, the semi-official Tasnim news agency reported pro-government demonstrators in the northeastern city of Mashhad, where two members of the Basij militia were killed on Thursday.
+Video clips showing a fire at the ancestral home in Iran of the Islamic Republic's late founder, Ayatollah Ruhollah Khomeini, have appeared on social media, with activists saying it was torched by protesters.
+Reuters verified the location of two video clips using the distinctive arches and buildings that match file images.

-Video clips showing the ancestral home in Iran of the late founder of the Islamic republic Ayatollah Ruhollah Khomeini on fire have been widely shared on social media, with activists saying it was torched by protesters.
+Video clips showing a fire at the ancestral home in Iran of the Islamic Republic's late founder, Ayatollah Ruhollah Khomeini, have appeared on social media, with activists saying it was torched by protesters.

 Reuters verified the location of two video clips using the distinctive arches and buildings that match file images.
-The semi-official Tasnim news agency, however, denied Khomeini's house was set on fire, saying a small number of people had gathered outside the house.
+However, the semi-official Tasnim news agency denied Khomeini's house was set on fire, saying a small number of people had gathered outside the house.

 The social media videos show dozens of people cheering as a flash of fire is sparked in a building.
 Reuters could not independently verify the dates when the videos were filmed.
 Activist network 1500Tasvir said the incident occurred on Thursday evening in Khomeini's birth town of Khomein, south of the capital Tehran.

 Khomeini died in 1989.
-His successor, Ayatollah Ali Khamenei, has been under intense pressure from nationwide protests calling for his death since the Sept.
-16 death of young Iranian Kurdish woman Mahsa Amini in the custody of Iran's morality police.
+His successor, Ayatollah Ali Khamenei, has been under intense pressure from nationwide protests calling for an end to rule hardline clerical rule since the death in September of Iranian Kurdish woman Mahsa Amini while in the custody of Iran's morality police.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)